By: EZ Texting

 MMS marketing not only involves text, but it also involves photos, audio, and video files.
 Whether you're a restaurant owner trying to invite people in to sample your delectable holiday treats or a hairdresser who'd like to get new clients, you can send out photos or other multimedia as well as text.
 Most MMS messages can contain up to 500 KB of data, which is enough for a 30-second audio or video file.

-The Benefits and Drawbacks of MMS Marketing
+MMS Marketing: The Benefits and Drawbacks

 Do you want your customers to act on the texts you send out and remember them?
 Images are sticky.
 According to Hubspot, "When people hear information, they're likely to remember only 10% of that information three days later.
 However, if a relevant image is paired with that same information, people retained 65% of that information three days later."